 2019 will see the completion of The Holroyd Community Theatre project.
 The theatre will provide a new and vibrant Arts space for North Shropshire and the Welsh borders, reflecting the part that Moreton Hall plays in the creative life of our local community.
 This is going to be an exciting 12 months for the school and the community as we watch our new theatre take shape and prepare to host the first productions in Autumn 2019.

 So much for physical changes to the school site.
 The school’s development plan also takes into account changes in society - and in education.

 The establishment of First Steps Nursery and the development of Moreton First has seen little boys at Moreton for the first time since 1927!
 Boys in Moreton First move school at aged 11+.
-There are no plans for Moreton Hall senior school to become a co-educational school.
-We know that there is a market for high quality, single-sex education and we intend to keep faith with parents - and pupils - who have chosen Moreton for its atmosphere and achievements as a girls’ only school.
+There are NO plans for Moreton Hall senior school to become a co-educational school!
+We know that there is a market for high quality, single-sex education and we intend to keep faith with parents - and pupils - who have chosen Moreton for its atmosphere and achievements as a girls only school.

 In a society where academic achievement is not sufficient in itself to guarantee success beyond university, we believe that two important aspects of education must be highlighted: skills acquisition and social responsibility.
-Subsequently, our comprehensive and diverse activities and enrichment programme is compulsory throughout the school.
+Consequently, our comprehensive and diverse activities and enrichment programme is compulsory throughout the school.

 Additionally, in Lower Sixth (Year 12) all girls must choose to follow a practically based skill - including our famous Moreton Enterprise programme.
 All girls are asked to assume a leadership role as a house prefect, school prefect, team captain or activity leader.